hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 END - Close Tab

-PgDn - Go one Tab to the Right
+PgUp - Go one Tab to the Right

 PgDn - Go one Tab to the Left